USA

 Vaccinations: Students must have their standard childhood vaccinations based on their age.
 Additional immunisations, such as Meningococcal ACWY and a TB test (within 6 months of arrival), will be required by your host school to meet the U.S. National Immunisation Standards.
 Covid-19 vaccination is recommended but not mandatory.

 With the Classic High School program, you’ll experience high school life just like a local student.
 You’ll be carefully matched with a welcoming host family somewhere in the United States, giving you an authentic introduction to American culture and daily life.
 As you settle into your new home and school, you’ll quickly feel like part of the community.
+Programs are available for an Academic Semester or Year.

-Apply nowWith Select High School, you’re in control of your exchange year.
+With Select High School, you’re in control of your exchange program.
 Choose where you want to live, the sports you want to play, the creative subjects you’d love to explore, and the classes you need to take.
 We partner with a variety of schools across the USA and carefully selected host families to ensure your exchange is tailored to you.

 Apply for a Semester or Academic Year and create an experience that’s uniquely yours!

-Select High SchoolWith the Classic High School program, you’ll experience high school life just like a local student.
+With the Classic High School program, you’ll experience high school life just like a local student.
 You’ll be carefully matched with a welcoming host family somewhere in the United States, giving you an authentic introduction to American culture and daily life.
 As you settle into your new home and school, you’ll quickly feel like part of the community.
+Programs are available for an Academic Semester or Year.

-With Select High School, you’re in control of your exchange year.
+With Select High School, you’re in control of your exchange program.
 Choose where you want to live, the sports you want to play, the creative subjects you’d love to explore, and the classes you need to take.
 We partner with a variety of schools across the USA and carefully selected host families to ensure your exchange is tailored to you.

 Apply for a Semester or Academic Year and create an experience that’s uniquely yours!